pzhao12teste/gs-collections/README.md

 * Provides replacements for ArrayList, HashSet, and HashMap optimized for performance and memory usage
 * Performs more "behind-the-scene" optimizations in utility classes
 * Encapsulates a lot of the structural complexity of parallel iteration and lazy evaluation
-* Adds new containers including Bag, Interval, Multimap, BiMap, and immutable versions of all types
+* Adds new containers including Bag, Interval, Multimap, and immutable versions of all types
 * Has been under active development since 2005 and is a mature library

 ## Documentation
 The best way to learn about GS Collections is to dive into the [code kata](https://github.com/goldmansachs/gs-collections-kata).
 The kata is a fun way to learn idiomatic GS Collections usage and hone your skills through practice.
-Please refer to the [wiki](https://github.com/goldmansachs/gs-collections/wiki) for more details.

-For more comprehensive documentation, take a look at the [Reference Guide](http://www.goldmansachs.com/gs-collections/documents/GS%20Collections%20Reference%20Guide%205.0.0.pdf).
+For more comprehensive documentation, take a look at the [Reference Guide](https://github.com/goldmansachs/gs-collections/wiki).

 ## Contributions
 We currently do all development in an internal Subversion repository and are not prepared to take external contributions.
 However, we watch the [issue tracker](https://github.com/goldmansachs/gs-collections/issues) for bug reports and feature requests.